jlburky/linux-config/README.md

 * Update qtile config.py to support two monitors by repeating Screen object.
 * Add ansicolors to scripting.
 * Script install of neovim additions.
+* Add path to VIMUSERLOCALFILES to a file `.vimuserlocalfilesrc`